RyoK3N/Curriculum-_Learning/Curriculum-Seq2Seq-Att/readme.md

 ## Training and Evaluation
 During training, the model computes:

-**Generation Loss: Negative log likelihood loss for the generated sequences.
+**Generation Loss**: Negative log likelihood loss for the generated sequences.
-**Classification Loss: Cross-entropy loss for the type classification.
+**Classification Loss**: Cross-entropy loss for the type classification.

 Both losses are backpropagated to update the encoder and decoder parameters.